jerome-goh/portfolio/README.md

-# Portfolio
+# Jerome Goh

-I am a first-year MS Statistics student at Arizona State University looking to pivot into Data Science and Machine Learning Engineering.
+I am a first-year MS Statistics student at Arizona State University, graduating in May 2025, with strong interests in Data Science and Machine Learning Engineering.

-Below is a list of complete projects that I have done thus far in my time at graduate school.
-I look forward to showcasing more of my work soon.

 ## Projects in statistics and data science